Big Stan: Plot

 Stan Minton is a wealthy real estate con artist who is married to Mindy.
 One day, he is arrested for conning elderly people out of their savings.
 His lawyer Mal defends him at the trial presided over by Judge Perry.
 The jury's forewoman reads the guilty verdict and the sentencing will be the following day.

 While talking with Stan, Mal refuses to bribe Judge Perry since he does not practice that kind of law and tells Stan that any shyster on the street would do it for him.
 Inspired by the bench advertisement outside, Stan fires Mal from the case and hires Lew Popper as a replacement for the sentencing.
-Judge Perry sentences Stan to three years at the Verlaine Correctional Facility while giving him six months to reorganize the charity that Stan established to teach music to mentally disabled children.
+Judge Perry sentences Stan to three years at the Verlaine Correctional Facility, while giving him six months to reorganize the charity that he had established to teach music to mentally disabled children.

 As he cannot go on a permanent vacation to Brazil on Lew's advice due to his assets being frozen, Stan gets drunk and visits a biker bar where he has the fear of jailhouse rape instilled in him by a biker ex-con that strains his marriage to Mindy.
-After failing to learn self-defense at a dojo run by Master Cho, Stan is approached by a mysterious guru known as The Master who helps transform him into a martial arts expert.
+Stan decides to learn self defence to protect himself against other inmates, and initially fails to learn at a dojo run by Master Cho.
+Stan is approached by a mysterious guru known as The Master who helps transform him into a martial arts expert.
 He passes every training and bests Master Cho.
-Upon Lew telling him that he has been reassigned to Oaksburg Correctional Facility, Stan gets himself processed for prison with the Master and Lew seeing him off as Lew has not heard anything about a divorce from Mindy and her lawyer.
+Upon Lew telling him that he has been reassigned to Oaksburg Correctional Facility, Stan gets himself processed for prison with the Master and Lew seeing him off.
 A tearful Mindy watches from afar.

 During his imprisonment, Stan befriends an elderly inmate named Larry who is serving a life sentence for murdering his partner.
 Stan also encounters a sympathetic prison guard named Bullard and learns more about the cliques and gang activities inside the prison.
 He then uses his new-found skills to bring peace and harmony to the prison yard by intimidating his fellow inmates like Big Raymond into preventing them from harming each other.
 With this, peace is restored in Oaksburg and Stan gains their respect, eventually becoming their leader.